KScidmore/8-Bit_Hero_Atari/README.txt

 Hi Paul, we will be noting any information that you should know in this document such as glitches or issues we're facing that will affect you.

+- we got the rendering working fine and we're currently in the middle of some deep debugging, so this probably won't run for you, but we will have it fixed by the time you get the final submission
+- we fixed almost everything that was messed up at checkpoint 1
 - we are saving our code in stages to preserve our previous work
     - we've only changed errors or unintentional mistakes
 - we've needed to constantly go back and fix model issues that hadn't previously